5g-media/osv_composer/README.md

 ### Inspired by [osv_builder](https://github.com/wkozaczuk/docker_osv_builder) and [osv_runner](https://github.com/wkozaczuk/docker_osv_runner) by [Waldemar Kozaczuk](wkozaczuk)

 This container points to a specific OSv release and adds the patches necessary to make the native MPM compile without using the master branch

+### Acknowledgements
+This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 761699.
+The dissemination of results herein reflects only the author’s view and the European Commission is not responsible for any use that may be made of the information it contains.